pulb/mailnag/README.md

 # Mailnag
-A mail notification daemon for GNOME 3.
+An extendable mail notification daemon.
 https://github.com/pulb/mailnag

 Mailnag checks POP3 and IMAP servers for new mail.
-When it finds new messsages, it creates a GNOME-Shell notification
+When it finds new messsages, it creates a notification
 that mentions sender and subject.

 __This project needs contributors!__